ZacKnaus/xmcode/README.md

 The XMCode JSON file is designed to be human-readable and easy to generate programmatically.
 It supports parameter validation and error handling based on the constraints defined in the settings JSON file.

+## Machine Control System

+The XMCode format is designed to be used in conjunction with a machine control system that can interpret and execute the commands defined in the XMCode JSON files.
+The machine control system plays a crucial role in ensuring the safe and efficient operation of the machine.
+Here are some key aspects of the machine control system:

+1. **Security**: The machine control system should implement appropriate security measures to protect against unauthorized access and malicious commands.
+  - Authentication: Implement user authentication mechanisms to ensure that only authorized users can access and control the machine.
+  - Command Validation: Validate incoming commands against the constraints and limits defined in the settings JSON file to prevent potentially harmful or invalid commands from being executed.
+  - Data Encryption: Use secure communication protocols and encrypt sensitive data to protect against unauthorized interception or tampering.

+2. **Custom Python Functions**: XMCode allows defining custom Python functions for executing specific commands or performing complex operations.
+  - Function Definition: Custom Python functions can be defined in a separate Python file and referenced in the settings JSON file.
+  - Parameter Passing: The machine control system should handle the passing of parameters from the XMCode JSON file to the corresponding Python functions.
+  - Error Handling: Implement proper error handling mechanisms in the Python functions to gracefully handle exceptions and provide meaningful error messages.

+3. **Real-time Feedback and Positional Updates**: The machine control system should provide real-time feedback and positional updates to ensure accurate tracking and monitoring of the machine's state.
+  - Positional Feedback: After each command execution, the machine control system should respond with the current position of the machine's axes.
+This allows the client to track the machine's movement and verify that the commands are being executed correctly.
+  - Status Updates: Implement mechanisms to send real-time status updates from the machine to the control system, including information about the current tooling state, any error conditions, and other relevant machine parameters.
+  - Logging: Maintain detailed logs of machine activities, commands executed, and any errors or warnings encountered during operation.
+  - Monitoring Dashboard: Develop a monitoring dashboard that displays real-time information about the machine's status, current job progress, and any relevant metrics.

+4. **HTTP/API Integration**: The machine control system should provide native support for HTTP/API calls to enable seamless integration with external systems and remote control capabilities.
+  - API Endpoints: Implement API endpoints that allow sending XMCode commands and receiving machine responses over HTTP.
+  - Authentication and Security: Ensure that the API endpoints are secured using appropriate authentication mechanisms, such as API keys or token-based authentication, to prevent unauthorized access.
+  - API Documentation: Provide comprehensive API documentation that describes the available endpoints, request/response formats, and any authentication requirements.

+5. **Asynchronous Command Execution**: The machine control system should support asynchronous command execution to allow non-blocking operations and maintain a smooth motion loop.
+  - Async Flag: Utilize the async flag in the XMCode JSON files to indicate which commands can be executed asynchronously without interrupting the main motion loop.
+  - Background Processing: Implement a mechanism to process asynchronous commands in the background while the main motion loop continues executing.
+  - Status Updates: Provide real-time status updates for asynchronous commands, including information about their execution progress and completion status.

+6. **Modularity and Extensibility**: The machine control system should be designed with modularity and extensibility in mind.
+  - Plugin Architecture: Implement a plugin architecture that allows adding new functionality or support for additional tooling without modifying the core system.
+  - Configuration Management: Provide a configuration management system that allows easily updating and versioning the settings JSON file and other configuration files.
+  - API Integration: Expose a well-defined API that allows integrating the machine control system with other software tools and systems.

+7. **Safety Features**: Incorporate safety features into the machine control system to ensure safe operation and minimize the risk of accidents.
+  - Emergency Stop: Implement an emergency stop mechanism that can immediately halt the machine's operation in case of any safety concerns or emergencies.
+  - Limit Checks: Perform real-time limit checks to ensure that the machine operates within the defined soft and hard limits specified in the settings JSON file.
+  - Failsafe Mechanisms: Implement failsafe mechanisms that automatically stop the machine or revert to a safe state in case of critical errors or loss of communication.

+By addressing these aspects, the machine control system can provide a secure, flexible, and reliable environment for executing XMCode commands and controlling the machine effectively.

 ## Usage

 To use XMCode in your machine control project: